 After an investigation, police say they determined 32-year-old Russell J. Percenti allegedly fired the shots that brought down the drone.
 Percenti was arrested and charged with Possession of a Weapon for an Unlawful Purpose and Criminal Mischief.
 The shotgun used to shoot down the drone was seized by police.
 Percenti was released after posting bail.

-What gets gun nuts going is the homeowner who shot down the drone gets charged with “Possession of a Weapon for an Unlawful Purpose.”
+What gets gun people worked up about this is the homeowner who shot down the drone gets charged with “Possession of a Weapon for an Unlawful Purpose.”
 What in the hell is that?
 Unless they can prove the guy bought the gun so he could shoot down that idiots drone, they are making stuff up.
 This is why the cops are out of control.
 We have mountains of vague laws like this.
 Every day in the precinct, the chief says, “Show me the man and I’ll find you the crime.

 As a gun owner and a normal person, I’m fine with local ordinances about discharging firearms in residential areas.
 I’m also fine with the man pulling the trigger being held responsible for the deeds of the bullet.
 If the idiot flying the remote control copter wanted to sue, fine.
 Giving the shooter a fine for discharging a firearm is fine too.
 This is not a criminal matter.
 This is guy getting pissed off at his neighbor who is a raging dickhead.
 But, this is New Jersey.